gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 The first point where the two iterations differ is the `Bvs` instruction at address `0xCC25`.
 This instruction branches by a specified offset if the "overflow" flag is set.
+This branch is taken in the first iteration (note the change in instruction address after `Bvs` executes), and not taken in the second iteration.

 Arithmetic operations set the overflow flag when a signed integer overflow occurs.
+The fact that this code executes the `Bit` instruction, and then branches based on the overflow flag's value, suggests that `Bit` sets and clears the overflow flag too.
-This code suggests that the `Bit` instruction also sets this flag under certain conditions.
-My emulator was setting the overflow flag when emulating `Bit`, but I double checked the manual at this point just to be safe.
+My emulator was updating the
+overflow flag when emulating `Bit`, but I double checked the manual at this point just to be safe.